 Animals on the Edge

-The winner of the ‘Travel Folio‘ portfolio category will join Chris Weston on an international photography adventure in 2021 – it promises to be an unforgettable experience!
+The winner of the People & their Stories portfolio category will join Chris Weston on a Life-Changing Photography international photo workshop in 2022 – it promises to be an unforgettable experience!